hoosteen/ShameVector/README.md

 ##Sentiment_Analysis

-I'm building a sentiment classifier as an opposition research tool.
+Sketches toward a sentiment classifier as an opposition research tool.

-Lots of learning, experimentation, and debugging to be done here.
+Lots of learning, experimentation, and debugging will be happening here.

-If you want to play with this, you should know that everything is *probably* broken.
+If you want to play with any of these scripts, you should know everything is *probably* broken until further notice.